Home > Indian Affairs Committee > Call To Action

 Federal Indian Boarding School Initiative Investigative Report 2022, (Department of the Interior)

-Truth and Healing Commission on Indian Boarding School Policies Act (National Native American Boarding School Healing Coalition, NABS) – 118th CONGRESS – UPDATE: the proposed bill is now known as S.1723.
+Truth and Healing Commission on Indian Boarding School Policies Act (National Native American Boarding School Healing Coalition, NABS) – 118th CONGRESS – UPDATE: the proposed bill is now known as S.1723 and H.R.
+7224

 Resources for Self-Care and Trauma (NABS)